-The primary fission fragment mass yield obtained in our model is compared in Fig. 2 with the experimental data from Ref.
+The primary fission fragment mass yield obtained in our model is compared in Fig. 2 (top) with the experimental data from Ref.
 [32].
-The theoretical yields are found to be shifted by a few mass units concerning the data.
+The theoretical yields are found to be shifted by a few mass units compared to the data.
 Additionally, the probability of symmetric fission is slightly overestimated.
+A similar comparison but for the charge yield is shown in the bottom panel of Fig. 2, where the experimental data are taken from Ref.
+[34].
+The odd-even staggering in our estimates is more pronounced than that observed experimentally, and the yield is shifted by approximately two charge units compared to the data.